piku/piku/docs/raspbian-9.4-stretch.md

 ## uWSGI Configuration

 [uWSGI][uwsgi] in Bionic requires very little configuration, since it is already properly packaged.
-All you need to do is place a link to the `piku` configuration file in `/etc/uwsgi/apps-enabled`:
+All you need to do is create a symlink to the `piku` configuration file in `/etc/uwsgi/apps-enabled`:

 ```bash
 sudo ln /home/$PAAS_USERNAME/.piku/uwsgi/uwsgi.ini /etc/uwsgi/apps-enabled/piku.ini